WatchmeDoc/Speech-Bandwidth-Expansion/README.md

 Artificial Bandwidth Expansion for Narrow-band Speech (patent by David Malah) implemented in Python, and refactored for our usages.
-This work is part of my thesis in the Department of Computer Science, University of Crete, supervised by professor Professor [Yannis Stylianou](https://www.csd.uoc.gr/CSD/index.jsp?custom=yannis_stylianou&lang=en) and Dr. [George Kafentzis](https://www.csd.uoc.gr/~kafentz/).
+This work is part of my thesis in the Department of Computer Science, University of Crete, supervised by Professor [Yannis Stylianou](https://www.csd.uoc.gr/CSD/index.jsp?custom=yannis_stylianou&lang=en) and Dr. [George Kafentzis](https://www.csd.uoc.gr/~kafentz/).